OmarMiniesy/Notes/Security/Web Application Security/Subdomain Enumeration.md

 ### General Notes

-> Widening the attack surface by discovering the websites owned by the same organization.
+Widening the attack surface by discovering the websites owned by the same organization.
-> Websites share the same top-level domain name.
+- Websites share the same top-level domain name.
-> Through subdomain enumeration, we can identitfy additional resources of a target.
+- Through subdomain enumeration, we can identify additional resources of a target.

 > These resources may contain outdated, buggy software, sensitive information, or admin areas that are not secure.

-> These are only discoverable if they are made public, that is they are found on public [[Domain Name System (DNS)]] records.
+These are only discoverable if they are made public, that is they are found on public [[Domain Name System (DNS)]] records.
-> To discover non-public subdomains, we do VHost ([[Virtual Hosting]]) enumeration.
+- To discover non-public subdomains, we do VHost ([[Virtual Hosting]]) enumeration.

 ---
 ### Public Subdomains - [Cheat Sheet](https://pentester.land/blog/subdomains-enumeration-cheatsheet/)